JonasCz/ffdiaporama-1604-builds/README.md

     * Video rendering somethimes hangs at the end if the audio / music is shorter than the video duration

-* I didn't extensively test this, and I didn't test the packages at all (yet), but it does work on my system.
+* Both the packages an the tarball work for me on a fresh install.

 * Thanks to: